-Output 4.1: Develop a national 'payment for coastal resilience' (PCR) strategy and act, including a prioritization system for allocation of resources and monitoring framework.
+Output 4.1: Develop a national 'payment for coastal resilience' (PCR) strategy, including a prioritization system for allocation of resources and monitoring framework.

-- Activity 4.1.1: Engage key stakeholders, including government agencies, coastal communities, and relevant experts, in workshops and consultations to gather input for the PCR strategy and act. - Activity 4.1.2: Draft the PCR strategy and act, incorporating input from stakeholders and aligning with national development goals and climate resilience priorities. - Activity 4.1.3: Establish a monitoring framework to track the implementation and effectiveness of the PCR strategy, including indicators to measure progress towards resilience objectives and adaptation outcomes.
+- Activity 4.1.1: Engage key stakeholders, including government agencies, coastal communities, representative groups of vulnerable populations (including women and youth), civil society organisations, and relevant experts, in workshops and consultations to gather input for the PCR strategy and act. - Activity 4.1.2: Draft the PCR strategy and act, incorporating input from stakeholders and aligning with national development goals and climate resilience priorities.